 HER: Hey, what about that guy who memorably told us that he loves his wife because she understands his need for ‘foreign pussy’ from time to time?
 Wasn’t he Daniel or Darren or something?

-HIM: Darryl.
+HIM: it was Darryl.
 Ok, we’ve never learned the name of another human being we wanted to spend more than 90 seconds with.